 Bipolar disorder, formerly called manic-depressive disorder or manic depression, is a common mental illness that can be severe and persistent.
 It causes a person to experience extreme highs and lows in their mood.
-With 4.4 percent of American adults experiencing bipolar disorder at some point in their lives, the medical community has come a long way in understanding the illness and its impact on a person’s energy level, activity, concentration and ability to carry out day-to-day tasks.
-Fortunately, it is possible to screen, diagnose and treat the symptoms of this disorder.
+With 4.4 percent of American adults experiencing bipolar disorder at some point in their lives, the medical community has come a long way in understanding the condition and its impact on a person’s energy level, activity, concentration and ability to carry out day-to-day tasks.
+Fortunately, it is possible to screen, diagnose, and treat the symptoms of this disorder.

 What is Bipolar Disorder?

 As bipolar disorder is a brain disorder that greatly impacts a person’s mood and overall disposition, people who have bipolar disorder may find it difficult to manage their daily life.
 Whether it’s struggling to complete small, menial tasks at work, or maintaining close relationships in their personal lives, everyday situations pose a real challenge.
 There are three types of bipolar disorder and each range in severity and duration.
 For instance, depression caused by bipolar disorder typically lasts at least two weeks, but some individuals will have several depressive episodes and mood changes each year, while others rarely experience these shifts.
 It is important to note that bipolar episodes can occur during pregnancy or even change with the seasons.

 There are three main symptoms that occur with bipolar disorder — episodes of mania, hypomania, and depression.
 While mania and hypomania are two different types of “mood episodes”, both feature the same slate of symptoms.
 The key difference between them is that mania is more severe than hypomania and causes more noticeable problems, including potentially triggering a break from reality (psychosis) that requires hospitalizations.